[output_post_excerpt]

 YOHANA: Shh!
 What the hell is that!?

 ENOCH: There is a sound of… something not right.
-Something not right, entering the throne room.
+Something wrong, entering the throne room.
 They stop moving, hoping to stay unseen.

 Metatron is floating up to stop in front of the throne and starts to speak.